Graviton-Code-Editor/website/docs/dev/api/staticconfig.md

 ## Data

-You can access it's data via the `data` prop.
+The data can be accessed via the `data` prop.

 Example:
 ```javascript
 StaticConfig.data.appTheme
 ```

-It's data interface:
+The data interface of StaticConfig:

 ```ts
 interface StaticConfigData {